The Celebrity Personal Assistant Network

 Of course, it's natural to want to look at someone's face when you speak to them; but for a video interview, it's not the way to go.
 When you look down at your computer's monitor and not right into the camera, they are going to be looking at your forehead -- and that's awkward.
 Again, you need to maintain eye contact.

 Here's a trick, if you know who you will be interviewing with (you usually will), then go on LinkedIn and get a copy of their photo and print it.
 You can tape the photo right next to the camera lens and look at it while you're doing the interview.
 It makes all the difference in the world.
 It's the best career advice that you could get.
-If you practice your interviewing skills for the video interview, then it will be the closest thing to an in-person interview that you can get.
+If you practice your interviewing skills for the video session, then it will be the closest thing to an in-person interview that you can get.

 Raise your computer up by putting it on books